 \subsection{Attractor-repeller split example}

 In this section we illustrate the key observation that allows us to construct the Conley-Morse persistence barcode.
 Consider again the Hopf bifurcation between $\lambda=0$ and $\lambda=1$ at the northern part of the sphere in Figure~\ref{fig:sphere-example-continuous-vf}, with the repelling equilibrium $R$ turning into the attracting equilibrium $E$ and the repelling periodic orbit $O$.
-Figure~\ref{fig:hopf-example} presents the top view of that bifurcation.
+Figure~\ref{fig:hopf-example} provides a top view of the sphere as the bifurcation occurs.

-Define $N_0$ as the blue ring and $N_2$ as the brown disk in the left panel of Figure~\ref{fig:hopf-example}.
+Define $N_0$ as the blue ring and $N_2$ as the brown disc in the left panel of Figure~\ref{fig:hopf-example}.
 Let $N_1$ be the union of $N_0$ and the light brown disc in the right panel.
 In particular, we have $N_0\subset N_1\subset N_2$.